softwareunderground/swung-org/proposals/02_birs-financial-support.md

 | Swag          |    260.00   |
 | **Total**     | **2000.00** |

-Through this proposal we would like to ask Software Underground to provide **2000.00 CAD** to cover meal, travel and (optionally) swag expenses for the BIRS Workshop.
+Through this proposal we would like to ask Software Underground to provide up to **2000.00 CAD** to cover meal, travel and (optionally) swag expenses for the BIRS Workshop.
-Worth noting that these costs are obtained through estimations, and some variability should be expected.

 ## Implementation